SAP CEO 'Empathy to Action' Promise Leaves Some Confused

 He boasted the company's new SAP Leonardo Digital Innovation System was the "biggest move our company has made since HANA."

 "And," he added, "we all know how that worked out."
-SAP HANA is the company's cloud ERP database management solution that debuted in 2013.
+SAP HANA is the company's in-memory database management solution that debuted in 2011.
 Leonardo is SAP's existing IoT data solution and will now include machine learning and blockchain innovations.

 The CEO promised "full transparency" of data center uptime, reliability in user experience and simplified pricing models.